Wallet Pass Design

 | Format | PNG with transparency supported |

-Design guidance: Use a horizontal/landscape-oriented logo.
-Tall or square logos will be squeezed to fit the horizontal space and look distorted.
-If your brand logo is vertical or square, consider using a horizontal lockup or just the wordmark.
+Design guidance: Use a horizontal/landscape-oriented logo or wordmark.
+480 × 150 px is Apple's maximum display size at the highest (@3x) resolution — upload at this size and it will render sharply on all devices.
+Tall or square logos will be squeezed to fit the horizontal space; if your brand logo is vertical or square, use a horizontal lockup or just the wordmark.

 | Detail | Specification |